Youth Risk Behavior Surveillance System: Socioeconomic status

-Female Students
+Female students

 Female students experience distinct health risks, including higher rates of sexual violence and mental health challenges.
 The YRBS report shows that nearly 1 in 5 female students reported experiencing sexual violence during their lifetime, which is significantly higher than their male counterparts.
 This increased vulnerability often correlates with mental health struggles, such as depression and anxiety, leading to detrimental effects on their academic performance and overall well-being.

-LGBTQ+ Students
+LGBTQ+ students

 LGBTQ+ youth are particularly vulnerable, facing elevated rates of bullying, mental health issues, and suicidal ideation.
 The YRBS indicates that LGBTQ+ students report higher instances of violence, including physical and sexual harassment, compared to their heterosexual and cisgender peers.
 A study published in JAMA Network Open found that LGBTQ+ youth are more likely to experience severe mental health crises and report feelings of hopelessness, with 40% seriously considering suicide.
 A study in Pediatrics found that transgender and gender diverse (tgd) youth were more likely to be bullied and have attempted suicide than cisgender youth.
 Further, the rates of bullying for tgd youth was significantly higher compared to cisgender sexual minority youth, who themselves experienced significantly higher rates of bullying than cisgender heterosexual youth.

-Each of these sub-groups not only faces unique challenges but also requires targeted interventions to mitigate health risks and improve overall well-being.
-Addressing the disparities highlighted in the YRBS can contribute to a healthier and more equitable environment for all students.
+In 2025, the Trump administration directed the survey to end data collection on gender identity.